alibaba/git-repo-go-doc/content/en/docs/multi-repos/overview.md

         $ git repo sync

-4. Create topic branches for development.
+4. Create a topic branch on all projects for development.

         $ git repo start --all <topic-branch>